If you borrowed or withdrew funds from your retirement account recently, or halted new contributions to make ends meet, you are not alone

 To make yourself financially whole, you’ll need to make disciplined, consistent payments to your retirement account.
 You may also need to increase your future contributions to compensate for the months or years that the money you took out was not producing investment returns, said McRoberts.

 Many 401(k) providers will take your loan payments directly out of your paycheck based on your repayment term, which is arguably the easiest way to repay what you owe.
 Pay it back before you can spend it.
 (Be aware that if you leave your employer for any reason, any unpaid balance on your 401(k) loan may become immediately due in full.)

-Absent an automated payment plan, particularly for those who took a COVID-19 hardship withdrawal in 2020, you’ll need to calculate for yourself how much money you need to send to your retirement account monthly to pay your balance off in full by the repayment deadline.
+Absent an automated payment plan, you’ll need to calculate for yourself how much money you need to send to your retirement account monthly to pay your balance off in full by the repayment deadline.

 The time value of money is a significant factor when it comes to paying back what you owe.
 Every day that your money remains outside your retirement savings account is another day that it is not producing potential investment returns.